 - O4 Requirement for pulp used to manufacture paper for contact with food Only virgin fibres shall be used in the pulp used to manufacture paper for use in contact with food. - The paper manufacturer shall demonstrate compliance with the requirement in the web-based application tool.
-See also Appendix 1 in this Criteria document.
+Appendix 1 can be used.